kiwi1944/CRISense/README.md

 This work is motivated by [Recurrent Models of Visual Attention](https://arxiv.org/abs/1406.6247) and [Dynamic Computational Time for Recurrent Attention Model](https://arxiv.org/abs/1703.10332) in the computer vision filed.

-The codes for ICLR-DT-RAM are built on [recurrent-visual-attention](https://github.com/kevinzakka/recurrent-visual-attention) and [DT-RAM](https://github.com/baidu-research/DT-RAM), which are public in GitHub.
+The codes for CRISense are built on [recurrent-visual-attention](https://github.com/kevinzakka/recurrent-visual-attention) and [DT-RAM](https://github.com/baidu-research/DT-RAM), which are public in GitHub.